pdidev/pdi/docs/First_steps.md

 }
 ```

-First arguemnt of the `PDI_multi_expose` is the event name we want to call when all the descriptors are shared.
+First argument of the `PDI_multi_expose` is the event name we want to call when all the descriptors are shared.
 After this we pass in loop:

 - name of the descriptor
-- pointer to data
+- pointer to the data
 - direction access
 As the last argument we have to pass `NULL`.